Frequently Asked Questions

 Do I belong here?

 YES!
-Our members encompass a wide range of beliefs and practices when it comes to technology, but we are all united in our desire for reasonable reforms to ensure that schools provide technology that is safe, developmentally appropriate, beneficial, and free from access to non-educational content.
+Our members encompass a wide range of beliefs and practices when it comes to technology, but we are all united in our desire for reasonable reforms to ensure that schools provide technology that is safe, effective, and legal.

 Where can I learn more about LAUSD’s Google Consent form?

-Watch a replay of our Google Consent Form Town Hall which guides you through the form in detail and answers common questions!
-TLDR: you don’t have to sign it
+Watch a recording of our Google Consent Form Town Hall with attorney Andrew Liddell of the EdTech Law Center.
+We guide you through the form in detail and answer common questions!
+The bottom line: you don’t have to sign.

 We’ve also received updated information (as of 9/9/25) regarding the current status of this form: